acelliott1218/Mainstreet-Bistro/README.md

 From Darshan Dev HMS Tutorial as a base (link to be added)

 TO DO:
-- Connection to database
+- Connection to database (last)
+- Deploy to Heroku (second to last)
 - Sends email on booking completion with number
 - ERD/Readme
-- Edit existing HTML
-- Home page
+- Home page (almost)
 - Replace images
+- Replace placeholder text